Mixing times of a Burnside process Markov chain on set partitions: Geometric Bounds on the Second Largest Eigenvalue

 \section{Geometric Bounds on the Second Largest Eigenvalue}

 In this section we obtain upper and lower bounds on the second largest eigenvalue of the lumped chain, $\bar{K}$.
 We then use these to obtain bounds on the relaxation time and mixing time.
-We start by using Poincare and Cheeger bounds to obtain bounds on the second largest eigenvalue.
+We start by using Poincar\'{e} and Cheeger bounds to obtain bounds on the second largest eigenvalue.

-\begin{lemma} The transition probability of the Burnside process on $\Pi_n$ satisfies \bal \bar{K}(x,y) \geq \frac{1}{(n+1)^{n-1}} \eal for all $x,y \in \Pi_n$ and all $k \geq n$. \end{lemma}
+\begin{lemma} The transition probability of the Burnside process on $\Pi_n$ satisfies \bal \bar{K}(x,y) \geq \frac{1}{(n+1)^{n-1}} \eal for all $x,y \in \Pi_n$ and all $k \geq n \geq 1$. \end{lemma}